-Nothing puts a relationship to the test like deciding to go long-distance.
+Nothing puts a relationship to the test like deciding to go long distance.
 Suddenly, seeing each other and staying connected is a much greater investment of time, money and effort than it used to be.

 As a twentysomething student in a previous LDR where we talked every day and Skyped every night, I assumed that was all it took.
 Looking back, I’ve realised that this is only one side of what communication is all about.
 We’d never spoken about our goals in any serious way, nor discussed what support we needed from each other whilst living far apart – two subjects that all serious couples need to reach an understanding on.
+It was only in my later LDR that I finally got it right.

 Before taking the plunge, you need to make sure you and your partner are on the same page.
-Here are five conversations you should have before going long-distance.
+Here are five crucial conversations you should have before going long-distance.

-1. How long will we be apart?
+1. How long will we be apart for?

 Once things are serious with your long-distance partner (regardless of whether you started that way or went long-distance later on), it makes sense to have a rough timeline for reuniting.